ThomasCarroll/htqc/r_course/introToR_Day1.md

 Vectors (12/13).
 Logical vectors continued.
 ========================================================

-Logical vectors can be used in combination to index vectors.
+Logical vectors can be used in combination in order to index vectors.
 To combine logical vectors we can use some common R operators.

 - **&** Requires both logical operators to be TRUE
 - **|** Requires either logical operators to be TRUE.